FJRREIS/CashlessRegistrationChallenge/README.md

 # CashlessRegistrationChallenge
-API Project to register customer cards, generate tokens for the cards and validade the tokens.
+API Project developed as part of a challenge.
+The purpose of this project is to receive and save customer cards informations, generate a token for validating the card and return it to the user and validate the card infos by receiving the generated token from the user.